euniceyeh/QMP-Project/README.md

 - Group members are [Eunice Yeh](https://github.com/euniceyeh/), Marina Cheng, Anthony Lamattina, and Tian Zhang.
 - All downloaded and analysis-ready datasets are stored under `/data`.
 - A summary and visual presentation of our main findings can be found under `/results`.
-- The main objective of our project is to compare the novel QMP method proposed by [Vandeputte et al.](https://www.nature.com/articles/nature24460) to the standard relative profiling method widely used in the field by applying it on data collected and made publicly available by the HMP2 project, courtesy of [Curtis Huttenhower](https://huttenhower.sph.harvard.edu/).
+- The main objective of our project is to compare the novel QMP method proposed by [Vandeputte et al.](https://www.nature.com/articles/nature24460) to the standard relative profiling method widely used in the field by applying it on data collected and made publicly available by the HMP2 project, and from qPCR additionally performed courtesy of [Curtis Huttenhower](https://huttenhower.sph.harvard.edu/) & colleagues at the [Broad Institute](https://www.broadinstitute.org/infectious-disease-microbiome).

 Hope you enjoy our project!